 - References must not be included within the Conclusions section.

-Tables should be included within the article and placed sequentially after the References, but before the Figure legend(s), with one Table per page.
+Tables should be included after the References, but before the Figure legend(s), with one Table per page.

 Short Communications should follow the requirements for full manuscripts, but the text must not exceed 1,000 words and the paper should not be divided into conventional sections.
 Headings for the Abstract, Keywords, Acknowledgements and References should be included, but there should be no other headings or subheadings in the main text.
 There should be no more than 10 references in a Short Communication.
 An Abstract of not more than 125 words is required and up to five Keywords should be supplied below it.